Employment

 - One of the parties serves notice of termination.

-An employee who completes one year or more of continuous service is generally entitled to gratuity at the end of his service.
+An employee who completes one year or more of continuous service is entitled to gratuity at the end of his service.
 Furthermore, he may claim payment in lieu of holiday, reimbursement of repatriation costs and/or damages.